Hormones

 • Premenstrual fatigue is regularly preventing you from meeting work, study, or daily commitments

-• Fatigue extends significantly beyond the start of your period, particularly with heavy bleeding
+• Fatigue extends significantly past the start of your period, particularly alongside heavy bleeding

-• Fatigue has been worsening across recent cycles rather than staying consistent
+• Fatigue has been getting worse across recent cycles rather than staying roughly stable

-• You have other symptoms alongside fatigue — significant mood changes, very heavy or painful periods, joint or muscle aching, unexplained weight changes, or signs that could suggest thyroid dysfunction
+• Other symptoms are clustering with the fatigue - significant mood changes, very heavy or painful periods, unexplained weight change, joint aching, or signs that could suggest thyroid dysfunction

-• Fatigue is present throughout your cycle and intensifies premenstrually — this pattern is more consistent with a systemic cause than with typical hormonal variation
+• Fatigue is present throughout your cycle and worsens premenstrually - this pattern is more consistent with a systemic cause than with typical hormonal variation

 What to watch over the next 2-3 cycles